-The Health and Safety responsibilities of University Senior Management are as follows: -
+The Health and Safety responsibilities of University Senior Management are as follows:

-- To direct and monitor the implementation of the University Parent Safety Statement in their functional areas, Faculties, Departments (e.g. Academic department), and Units coming under their management control. - Ensure that the management of University Unit/s reporting into their office are discharging their Health and Safety management responsibilities as set down in this TUS Parent Safety Statement. - Report to the President or his Senior Management Nominee on any serious matters arising in their functional areas, relating to Health & Safety. - Ensure adequate resources are in place within their reporting Units so that sufficient provision can be made for maintaining high standards of safety, health and welfare at work.
+- To direct and monitor the implementation of the University Parent Safety Statement in their functional areas, Faculties, Departments (e.g., academic departments), and Units coming under their management control. - Ensure that the management of University Departments, Functions and Unit/s reporting into their office are discharging their Health and Safety management responsibilities as set down in this Parent Safety Statement. - Report to the President or his Senior Management Nominee on any serious matters arising in their functional areas, relating to Health & Safety. - Ensure adequate resources are in place within their reporting Units so that sufficient provision can be made for maintaining high standards of safety, health and welfare at work.

-- Ensure that management & staff consultation structures exist within their reporting Units (e.g. academic departments) to support maintaining good systems of communication on local health & Safety matters. - Promote in conjunction with their reporting Unit Managers, a positive safety culture within areas of their responsibility (e.g. Faculties and Departments). - Monitor, review & evaluate existing H&S management arrangements for Units and departments coming under their management control on an annual basis, to assess their effectiveness. - Ensure safety audits of their reporting Units and Departments are undertaken on an annual basis or more often where deemed necessary, and that reasonably practicable findings are implemented in a timely manner. - Ensure that their reporting Department and Unit Managers are discharging their Health and Safety management responsibilities, in particular with respect to risk assessments and work-related H&S staff training requirements. - Where required by the University, prepare Faculty and/or Departmental and/or Local Unit Safety Statement (LUSS) intended to cover local arrangements in place for the management of health and safety. - Ensure that their reporting Faculties, Departments and Unit risk assessments are prepared and the control measures implemented.
-That local arrangements are in place for review of the RAs to ensure they remain fit for purpose. - Ensure that their reporting Faculties and/or Departments and Unit can have available at short notice for audit or inspection any developed Local Unit Safety Statements and/or completed risk assessments. - Ensure that faculty & department management systems are in place to ensure that associated work equipment/machinery is properly installed and maintained fit for purpose. - Ensure that their reporting Faculties and/or Departments and Unit have management systems and protocols in place for local emergency situations arising from local work activities/practices. (e.g. local First Aiders, Evacuation Marshals).
+- Ensure that management & staff consultation structures exist within their reporting Units (e.g., academic departments) to support maintaining good systems of communication on local Health & Safety matters. - Promote in conjunction with their reporting Heads of Department, and Unit/Function Managers, a positive safety culture within areas of their responsibility (e.g., faculties and departments). - Monitor, review & evaluate existing H&S management arrangements for units and departments coming under their management control on an annual basis, to assess their effectiveness. - Ensure safety audits of their reporting Units/Functions and Departments are undertaken, and that reasonably practicable findings are implemented. - Ensure that their reporting Department and Unit/Function Managers are discharging their Health and Safety management responsibilities, in particular with respect to risk assessments and work-related H&S staff training requirements. - Where required by the University, prepare Faculty and/or Departmental and/or Local Unit Safety Statement (LUSS) intended to cover local arrangements in place for the management of Health and Safety. - Ensure that their reporting Faculties, Departments and Unit/Function risk assessments (RA) are prepared and the control measures implemented and that local arrangements are in place for review of the RAs to ensure they remain fit for purpose. - Ensure that their reporting Faculties and/or Departments and Unit can have available at short notice for audit or inspection any developed Local Unit Safety Statements and/or completed risk assessments. - Ensure that faculty & department management systems are in place to ensure that associated work equipment/machinery is properly installed and maintained fit for purpose. - Ensure that their reporting Faculties and/or Departments and Units/Functions have management systems and protocols in place for local emergency situations arising from local work activities/practices. (e.g., local First Aiders, Evacuation Marshals).

-2.6 Heads of Department (Academic Managers)
+2.6 Heads of Department